0xDarioSanchez/IG25-Submission/lancer/README.md

 ## Objectives

-Functional MVP:
+**Functional MVP:**

-Enable on-chain dispute creation, commit–reveal voting, and escrow release logic.
+Enable on-chain dispute creation, escrow release logic, and commit–reveal voting with a single transaction for judges (they only need to commit).
-Deploy on an AltLayer rollup to demonstrate scalability and low fees.
+Deploy on Arbitrum Stylus to demonstrate scalability and low fees.

-Privacy Prototype:

-Integrate a ZKM zkVM proof verifier to validate vote integrity without revealing judge choices.
-Build a small Noir circuit for vote validity proof.

-Performance Optimization:
+**Performance Optimization:**

 Port at least one module (e.g., reputation or dispute scoring) to Stylus (Arbitrum) for WASM-based execution and gas comparison.

-UX & Frontend:
+**UX & Frontend:**

 Develop a simple dashboard for judges and disputing parties.
-Show ZK-proof verification results and dispute status in real-time.
+Show commit-reveal results and dispute status in real-time.

 ## Weekly Progress